arpg/Documentation/Installation/README.md

 #### Google Protocol Buffers

-1. Get and install Protocol Buffers from https://github.com/google/protobuf/ or using your system's package management software.
+1. Get and install Protocol Buffers from your package management software, or from https://github.com/google/protobuf.
 2. If you use GCC and get a linking error as this one:

         dyld: Symbol not found: __ZNSt3tr18__detail12__prime_listE